Fooddie-KLTN/fooddie-fe/README.md

 ## Overview

 The Fooddie Frontend project is a food delivery website frontend built using Next.js.
 The project is structured for maintainability and scalability, with a clear separation of concerns across different components and modules.
 This website is designed with responsive design in mind.
-Each component is carefully adjusted to fit common screen sizes, including iPhone 13 Mini (375x812) and Desktop (1920x1080).

 ## Project Structure